TezosRio/taps/README.md

 ## Features

+- (NEW!)
+Native Wallet: Can be used as the funds resource to pay rewards to delegators.
 - Automatically distributes Tezos rewards to delegators when a cycle change happens.
 - User/Password protected access.
 - Custom individual delegator fee definition.